sarahdoctor/GDP_Forecasting_Model/README.md

 # GDP_Forecasting_Model
-Forecasting India's GDP for 2 years using an ARIMA model on R
+Forecasting India's GDP rate for 2 years using an ARIMA model on R